Skip to Content

 Pros

 Sleeping with your furry companion is a sign that your cat trusts you.
-Additionally, many pet owners have claimed that sleeping with their pets was beneficial to their mental state.
-It reduced their anxiety, stress and deepened the sense of companionship.
+Additionally, many pet owners have claimed that sleeping with their pets benefited their mental state.
+It reduced their anxiety and stress and deepened their sense of companionship.

 Another positive to sleeping with your cat is that cuddling can release oxytocin, the “love” hormone.
 With so much love in the air and your cat’s soothing techniques, you’ll have a stress-free sleep.

 What about that auditory stimulation?
-Some people listen to crashing waves to fall asleep or nature sounds but luckily for you, the sounds of a purring cat work just as well.
+Some people listen to crashing waves or nature sounds to help them fall asleep.
+But luckily for you, the sounds of a purring cat work just as well.
 Not only does this express that your cat is happy, but they are also helping you meditate.

 ginger cat asleep on red cushion